x00tex/hackTheBox/Boxes/linux/Retired/unobtainium/README.md

 ![](screenshots/kube-dev-pods.png)

-If we check one of the pod information, we can see that they all pods are running a node application on port 3000.
+If we check one of the pod information, we can see that all pods are running a node application on port 3000.
 These are the replicas of the application that is running on public port 31337, Where we found the prototype pollution and command injection.
 ```bash
 kubectl describe pod <pod_name> -n dev
 ```